tracel-ai/burn/crates/burn-cube/README.md

 ## Design

 CubeCL is designed around - you guessed it - Cubes!
-More precisely, cuboids since not all axes are forced to be the same size.
+More specifically, it's based on cuboids, because not all axes are the same size.
 Since all compute APIs need to map to the hardware, which are tiles that can be accessed using a 3D representation, our topology can easily be mapped to concepts from other APIs.

 <div align="center">